dagolinuxoid/fccActivityLog/lazylog.md

 Sometimes ping to ip gives the error message but sometimes internet is working.
 At the time of writing the log I am not sure if I will be able to deliver my changes to remote github server due to the issues.
+###### 08-03-019
+day 128 No network devices available :(.
+I read about houndred pages of an old pdf book: The Definitive Guide 6th edition by Flanagan xD.